josephdwebb/josephdwebb.github.io/general/_posts/2023-10-10-welcome-to-the-wildlife-pathogens-lab.md

 1. Measure Prevalence of *Borrelia burgdorferi*, *Babesia microti*, and *Anaplasma phagocytophilum* at Sites.
 1. Create Yearly Model That Relates Pathogen Prevalence to Climate Change Predictions.

-**NOTE**: PCR Extractions will be stored in the University of Vermont collection of biological research for future research.
+PCR Extractions will be stored in the University of Vermont collection of biological research for future research.
+{:.message}
 * * *

 ## Read the Most Recent Lab News
-**NOTE**: Interested to see what else we are up to?
-The official lab website can be found [here](https://wildlifepathogens.org/).
+Interested to see what else we are up to? **The official lab website** can be found [here](https://wildlifepathogens.org/).
+{:.message}
 * * *

 ## Definitions